 ABS service must be performed by a qualified technician to ensure the brakes on the trailer operate properly.
 Read the following decals (Figures 47 and 48) and then follow the instructions and precautions.
-There is a copy of the ABS Maintenance Manual on our website at http://www.trinitytrailer.com.

 Figure 47 - ABS Servicing Decal

 Figure 48 - Brake System Component Decal